juannfox/kubernetes-notes/yaml.md

       discountPercent: 0.05
       maxQuantity: 1

+# Below are multiline strings
+multiLineWithLineBreaks: |
+  this is a multiline
+  string represented as you read it

+multiLineWithLineBreaksNoPadding: |-
+  this is also multiline, but adding the dash removes the appended newline at the end of the string

+singleLineStringDefinedOverMultipleLines: >
+  this string will
+  end up on a single line
+  separated by spaces

+singleLineStringDefinedOverMultipleLinesNoPadding: >-
+  this is also a space-separated, single-line string but without the added newline at the end of the string

+singleLineStringMultiLineRaw: "thisIsForStringsThatCantBearSpaces \
+  orNewLinesAndNeedToBeAllTogetherLikeAnURL"

 # It is good practice to leave empty newlines at the end of a file

 ```